exoframejs/exoframe/docs/Basics.md

 3. Exoframe removes the old running deployments for current project

 This can be used together with deployment tokens to achieve simple continuous deployment for your projects.

+### Updating the server

+The server can simply be updated by invoking `exoframe update server`.